 The education organization Food Allergy Canada has been an early adopter of the peer-support approach.
 It has piloted several projects that position teens as mentors, educators and authors.
 With the help of the teens on its youth advisory panel, the food allergy organization created Why Risk It, a website by and for teens; it features videos on dating and dining with allergies, blogs, and opportunities for visitors to post stories.

-The group’s newest project is an e-book, titled The Ultimate Guidebook for Teens with Food Allergies.
-While doctors have reviewed all of the information, the e-book is completely written by teens.
+The group has produced an e-book, titled The Ultimate Guidebook for Teens with Food Allergies, completely written by teens.
 “Given the opportunity, teens have so much to offer,” says Kyle Dine, who is Food Allergy Canada’s youth project coordinator, in addition to his career as a food allergy musician.
 As well, he notes that teenagers are far more likely to listen to stories and experiences shared by their peers than advice from adults.

 When you look around, you begin to realize that adolescents are participating at every level of food allergy advocacy, education and research.
 For 10 years, FARE has been organizing a yearly Teen Summit in Washington, D.C., where young people from across the country meet and discuss topics important to them.
 This fall’s summit drew record attendance of almost 400 teens and family members.
 Meantime, members of FARE’s teen advisory group (called TAG) write articles for the teen blog, advocate, and serve as mentors in all regions of the United States.
 The Food Allergy & Anaphylaxis Connection Team organization also now organizes annual teen conferences, and FAACT is developing a peer-to-peer program for young adults ages 18 to 24, drawing from their perspectives.